Don't presume that all diesels are bad. The latest types, for reasons listed, can be much cleaner and safer

 Testing that better reflects real-world use begins this year

 Yet precious little guidance through the diesel minefield is forthcoming, either from government agencies or the car industry.
-The only certainties for diesel-owning motorists – roughly 40% of the 30 million or so owners in the UK – is that they bought their cars in good faith and that tomorrow, come what may, they’ll need to get to their kids to school and themselves to work, mostly by car.
+The only certainties for diesel-owning motorists – roughly 40% of the 30 million or so car owners in the UK – is that they bought their cars in good faith and that tomorrow, come what may, they’ll need to get to their kids to school and themselves to work, mostly by car.

 The industry’s view is multi-faceted and complex.
 First, while carefully admitting ‘more can always be done’, its experts believe that when current, tough Euro 6 (EU6) emissions standards are combined with much more realistic and impartial test regimes that arrive this September (called WLTP or Worldwide harmonised Light vehicles Test Procedure), a modern car’s output of NOx will have been cut to tiny proportions.
 Diesels should be free to get right on with their job of contributing to lower CO2.

-The latest figures from the SMMT, the UK’s car manufacturers’ club, indicate that CO2 emissions have been reduced for the past 19 straight years and are now well over 30% lower (at an average for a new car of around 120g/km) than in 2000.
+Recent figures from the SMMT, the UK’s car manufacturers’ club, indicate that CO2 emissions have been reduced for the past 19 straight years and are now well over 30% lower (at an average for a new car of around 120g/km) than in 2000.

 Second, the automotive industry is understandably reluctant to criticise the cars it has already put on the road, on the grounds that they complied with the legislation of the time.
-UK car users have bought roughly a million diesels a year and there are an estimated 12m diesel cars and vans already on our roads.
+UK car users have bought roughly a million diesels per year and there are an estimated 12m diesel cars and vans already on our roads.
 Penalising them would create havoc.
 Completely changing the car parc, if you started now, could take 20 years.

-Third, Europe’s motor industry needs to preserve its markets, viability and infrastructure to fund new, electrified cars planned along its ‘glidepath’ towards the 95g/km manufacturer fleet average required by 2020 – and onward towards a hoped-for zero-emissions future in 2050.
+Third, Europe’s motor industry needs to preserve its markets, viability and infrastructure to fund new, electrified cars planned along its ‘glidepath’ towards the 95g/km manufacturer fleet average that's required by 2020 – and onward towards a hoped-for zero-emissions future in 2050.
 (In the UK, Jaguar Land Rover has just opened a new diesel plant in Wolverhampton and Ford builds most of its world requirement for diesels in Dunton).

 Fourth, its bosses are extremely reluctant to wade into a complex, illogical debate that has conflated Volkswagen’s highly publicised diesel emissions scandal in the US with a 15-year-old progression of EU emissions standards – currently at EU6 – whose fuel consumption results bear so little resemblance to owners’ experience that they are presumed to be dishonest.
 ‘They’re all at it’ is the common accusation.